herok97/MeanScaleHyperpiror/README.md

 <br>

 ## Model
-The model is Mean-scale hyperprior image compression model using GMM(Gaussian Mixture Model) for entropy model.
+The model is Mean-scale hyperprior image compression model using a GMM(Gaussian Mixture Model) for entropy model instead of GSM(Gaussian Scale Mixture model) in J. Balle's paper.

 The model has 8 quality hyperparameter lambda, controling the trade-off between distortion and bits.